-Microsoft confirmed support for Windows Server 2003 would expire on July 15th 2015.
-All Windows 2003 systems had to be upgraded to Windows 2008 or decommissioned by that date.
-At that time, the Tier 1 Banking client had 9,500 Windows 2003 hosts supporting 4,000 applications globally.
+With Microsoft ending support for an older version of Windows Server, all affected systems had to be upgraded to the latest version of Windows Server or decommissioned by a fixed date.
+At that time, the Tier 1 Banking client had 9,500 servers running the older operating system version hosts supporting 4,000 applications globally.

-Our approach was to develop an end-to-end process that included key reporting and governance milestones, which would enable the Windows 2003 programme to report effectively on a dedicated Windows 2003 programme website.
+Our approach was to develop an end-to-end process that included key reporting and governance milestones, which would enable the Windows Server Remediation programme to report effectively on a dedicated Windows Server Remediation programme website.

 The end-to-end process also allowed us to calculate and fully define the roles and responsibilities required to deliver the entire programme.
-As a result, all that was required of the Application Owners was their commitment, attendance at planning sessions, releasing and remediation of their application to Windows 2008 and applicable testing at their discretion for migrations and upgrades.
-The Windows 2003 team were fully responsible for assisting in the Application Owners migration or upgrade to Windows 2008 or decommissioning activities, this enabled the team to effectively drive the programme.
+As a result, all that was required of the Application Owners was their commitment, attendance at planning sessions, releasing and remediation of their application to the new version of Windows Server and applicable testing at their discretion for migrations and upgrades.
+The Windows Server Remediation team were fully responsible for assisting in the Application Owners migration, upgrade and decommissioning activities, this enabled the team to effectively drive the programme.

-FROM A TRANSFORMATION PERSPECTIVE, THE WINDOWS 2003 PROGRAMME’S APPROACH WAS TO:
+FROM A TRANSFORMATION PERSPECTIVE, THE WINDOWS SERVER REMEDIATION PROGRAMME’S APPROACH WAS TO:

 1. Virtualise and migrate to a hub location wherever possible

 THE WINDOWS SERVER REMEDIATION TEAM INCLUDED TECHNICAL SPECIALISTS TO WORK CLOSELY WITH THE APPLICATION OWNERS AND PROVIDED: